Skip to main content

 What are eHarmony and Match?

-• Accessible via desktop and mobile
+• Are accessible via desktop and mobile

 • Require users to be at least 18 years old and unmarried